 How to Take Great Vacation Photos

-Are your vacation photos looking a little…blah?
-Are people falling asleep during your slideshows?
-Help is on the way!
-I have some tips and techniques for capturing memorable family vacation photos, whether you have a DSLR, compact camera, or smartphone.
+Are your travel photos looking a little…blah?
+Are your friends and family falling asleep during your slideshows?
+Read on!
+This post has all kinds of practical tips and techniques for capturing memorable vacation photos.

 1. Stay in the shade.
 Take beautiful pictures in the middle of a bright, sunny day by placing people in a shaded area near direct sunlight, for example, an open doorway or under the shade of a building or tree.